NLion74/Rust-Webserver/README.md

 # Rust-Webserver

-A simple webserver written in rust
+A simple webserver written in rust.
+To use it create a html directory in src and add your html files there

+# Disclamer

+- ⚠️ The project was for fun and learning and should **not** be used in production.
+- ⚠️ There are probably many bugs and functionalities which are not added and never will be.